 Got a future teacher in your family?
 Still haven’t bought them a present?
-CM is about to be your savior: These 15 gifts for new teachers are sure to land you an A+.
+CM is about to be your savior: These 15 gift ideas for new teachers are sure to land you an A+.

 Check out 10 gifts for new teachers they’ll love more than school holidays.

 1. A Tote Bag

 Teachers have a lot of stuff, y’all.
 And for student teachers, a backpack is just not functional for the transition between campus and school.
 Get them a sturdy tote bag (might I suggest a clever pun for your favorite English teacher?).
 They’ll be able to carry everything they could possibly need and then some.